Fabulously-Optimized/fabulously-optimized/README.md

 ### Libraries

-Basically mods that make other mods work.
-Hidden from in-game mod menu, but should not be removed unless you're certain they are unused.
+Mods that make other mods work.
+Hidden from in-game mod menu, but should not be removed.

 | Name | Author | 1.16.5 | 1.17.1 | 1.18.1 | Description |
 |---|---|---|---|---|---|